ajbanjara/Wireshark/Thrift.md

 * Wireshark 3.5.0 - Full support for Thrift Binary and Compact protocols as well as C sub-dissectors based on the generic one.
 * Wireshark 3.7.1 - Support for uuid data type (Thrift 0.17.0 - https://issues.apache.org/jira/browse/THRIFT-5587)
 * Wireshark 4.2.0 - Support for expert info on exceptions in sub-dissectors.
-* Wireshark {Work-in-Progress} - Support for custom sub-dissectors for basic types.
+* Wireshark 4.3.0 - Support for custom sub-dissectors for basic types.

 All the changes required to update an existing sub-dissector for newer versions of Wireshark can be found [at the end of this page](#sub-dissector-fast-upgrade).